 In 1867, the Tories passed a new v Reform Bill about elections to the House of Commons.
 The Radical Associations led by Bright and Cobden, and the British workers now organized in trade unions struggled for voting rights and held large suffrage rallies; However, both parties opposed their demands.
 In the beginning, Disraeli finally agreed to enfranchise the workers and petty-bourgeois sections.
 He wanted to pro a new image for his Tory Party of which was the leader.
 The agricultural worker’s industrial laborers living outside munition limits got the right to vote by the Act of 1.

-The Dissenters, Catholics, and Jews also granted civil and political rights or an equal basis.
-Thus the privileges of the Angola church were discontinued.
-The capitalist oligarchy that existed in the eighteenth century gradually transformed into bourgeois democracy; However, workers voted in an election the House of Commons, yet no member of the working-class or any trade union activist a chance of being elected to Parliament at a historical juncture.
-The Labour Party was yet in existence.
-Politically the working was still a subject class.
+The Dissenters, Catholics, and Jews also granted civil and political rights on an equal basis.
+Thus, the privileges of the Angola church were discontinued.
+The capitalist oligarchy that existed in the eighteenth century gradually transformed into bourgeois democracy; However, workers voted in an election for the House of Commons, yet no member of the working-class or any trade union activist had a chance of being elected to Parliament at a historical juncture.
+The Labour Party was yet to exist.
+Politically, the working class was still a subject class.

-Imperialism and British Democracy Laski has rightly pointed out a symbiotic relationship between imperialism abroad and British demos at home.
-Along with constitutional reform in England, the nineteenth century also twin complete colonization of India the cruel; wars in China, brutal colonial wars worldwide, the violent suppression of freedom state in Ireland, etc. France, Germany, and R emerged as commercial and colonial rivals great Britain in different parts of the won.
+Imperialism and British Democracy Laski has rightly pointed out a symbiotic relationship between imperialism abroad and British democracy at home.
+Along with constitutional reform in England, the nineteenth century also saw the complete colonization of India, the cruel wars in China, brutal colonial wars worldwide, the violent suppression of the freedom struggle in Ireland, etc. France, Germany, and Russia emerged as commercial and colonial rivals of Great Britain in different parts of the world.

 During the phase of the rise of imperialism, the two-party system in England was elucidated.
 The British ruling class, first divided between the Whigs and Tories, later adopted the Liberal and Conservative designations; the existence of two major parties facilitated the growth of parliamentary government in England.